 - If you haven't given them any money, stop all contact.
 Do NOT give them any money. - If you have given them money, communicate by email only and ask for records and receipts.
-STOP paying them, even if they say you must if you want to get your money back. - Do some digging online, eg search for their names on the FMA's Warnings & Alerts webpages. - Look for holes in their story, eg use a "Who is" search engine to check their website registration, or "Tineye" to check their web photos. - If you have already given money, ask for it back.
-Legitimate investments should be sellable within 1-2 weeks. - Warn others.
+STOP paying them, even if they say you must to get your money back. - Do some digging online, eg search for their names on the FMA's Warnings & Alerts webpages. - Look for holes in their story, eg use a "Who is" website to check their website registration, or "Tineye" to check their website photos. - If you have already given them money, ask for it back.
+Real investments should be sellable within 1-2 weeks. - Warn others.
 Tell family and friends.
-Secrecy only helps the scammers.
+Secrecy only helps the scammers